teodyseguin/wallet-api-example/README.md

   has 2 collections:
   * `users`: Use to contain user information
   * `credits`: Use to contain the user balance information
 * `Paypal Sandbox`: This payment gateway is used to simulate transaction for loading up your wallet.
-For the mean time, this is the only payment option that can use.
+For the mean time, this is the only payment option in use.
   * `Sandbox User`: The sandbox user email is sandboxuser-buyer@gmail.com/buhkahmam99.
 Use this account for checking out a load balance.
 * `NodeJS`: Is the programming language used to write this project.